CosmWasm/book/src/basics/good-practices.md

 }
 ```

-Additionally, we have to derive the additional `QueryResponses` trait for our
+Additionally, we have to derive the `QueryResponses` trait for our
-query message to correlate the message variants with responses we would
+query message to be able to correlate the message variants with responses we shall
 generate for them:

 ```rust,noplayground